-Explores the ways in which computing and digital communication tools, along with the Internet, are transforming culture and society.
+Explores how computing and digital communication tools, along with the Internet, are transforming culture and society.
 Includes a history of the Internet and personal computing and examines critical writing from a range of perspectives on the potentially positive and negative aspects of technology-influenced trends.
 Liberal Arts.